yourealwaysbe/madgresso/README.md

     receipts: ~/myreceipts.pdf

 The receipts file can be tab-completed.
 Multiple receipts files can be specified, but they are all added at the end, not right away.
+Similarly if Month or Comment is used to update these fields.

 To finish, use ctrl-D.